 This is the type of player that fans fall in love with.
-At the same time, the Rays, who finished last season with the lowest payroll in MLB at roughly $64 million, wheel and deal like it’s nobody’s business.
+At the same time, the Rays, who finished last season with the lowest payroll in MLB at roughly $64 million, wheel and deal like nobody’s business.

 They have a young positional core and/or players highly unlikely to be moved anytime soon such as Meadows, Lowe, and Willy Adames.
 Other than that, no one is off the table.
 Look at Matt Duffy.
 In 2018 he was one of the Rays’ most steady hitters and coming into his own as one of the better third basemen in baseball.
 Then he endured an injury-riddled season which included a limited role in the team’s depth chart and was released a few weeks ago.

 Two other prime examples of the Rays’ tendencies are C.J.
 Cron and Corey Dickerson.
 In 2018 Cron was fourth among first basemen in home runs (30) but was released in the offseason.
-A year earlier Dickerson was coming off an encouraging season at the plate where he hit 27 home runs and posted an .815 OPS; he was released in the ensuing offseason.
+A year earlier Dickerson was coming off an encouraging season at the plate where he hit 27 home runs and posted an .815 OPS; he was released the ensuing offseason.

 Manager Kevin Cash is a man of foresight and in-game defensive substitutions; Renfroe has extensive playing time at both corner outfield positions under his belt.
 Plus, his power makes for an ideal designated hitter.